enigmathix/puzz-lighter/README.md

 - `CAPTCHA_KEY` and `CAPTCHA_SECRET_KEY`: see reCAPTCHA section below
 - `EMAIL_ADDRESS`: sender email for lost keys
 - `GCLOUD_EMAIL_ADDRESS`: service account email for sending errata (recommended for higher quota)
-- `DOMAIN`: optional, used in the admin view
+- `DOMAIN`: your domain, used to list hunts in the admin view
+- `LOGS`: optional, url for your logging site
 - `CDN`: see CDN section below

 ---